imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 # output: null
 ```

-How Worker Nodes connects to the Control Plane ?
+Now the question is how cluster operators and worker nodes connects to the control plane ?
-They use the public IP address.
+Well, they both use the public endpoint (public IP).
+We can check that if we take a look at the `kubernetes` service inside the cluster.
+We'll see an endpoint with a public IP address.
+Note that is the same IP adsress from the public endpoint.

 ```bash
 az aks get-credentials --resource-group rg-aks-public --name aks-cluster kubectl get svc